mkobuolys/flutter-design-patterns/assets/markdown/builder.md

 ![Builder Implementation Class Diagram](resource:assets/images/builder/builder_implementation.png)

-The _Ingredient_ is an abstract class which is used as a base class for all the ingredient classes.
+The _Ingredient_ is an abstract class that is used as a base class for all the ingredient classes.
 The class contains _allergens_ and _name_ properties as well as _getAllergens()_ and _getName()_ methods to return values of these properties.

 There are a lot of concrete ingredient classes: _BigMacBun_, _RegularBun_, _BeefPatty_, _McChickenPatty_, _BigMacSauce_, _Ketchup_, _Mayonnaise_, _Mustard_, _Onions_, _PickleSlices_, _ShreddedLettuce_, _Cheese_ and _GrillSeasoning_.
 All of these classes represent a specific ingredient of a burger and contains a default constructor to set the _allergens_ and _name_ property values of the base class.